Adobe-Marketing-Cloud/aep-sdks-documentation/alpha/experience-platform-extension/set-up-the-sdk.md

 ```

 {% hint style="warning" %}
-Replace COMPANY_ORG_ID with your company's Adobe organization ID and CONFIG_ID with the Data Platform configuration identifier for your Schema and Dataset.
+Replace the COMPANY_ORG_ID with your company's Adobe organization ID and CONFIG_ID with the Experience Platform configuration identifier for your schema and dataset.
 {% endhint %}

 ### Register the extension

-The `registerExtension()` API registers the Identity extension with the MobileCore extension.
+The `registerExtension()` API registers the Identity extension with the Mobile Core extension.
 This API allows the extension to send and receive events to and from the Experience Platform Mobile SDK.

-In the Application file _onCreate()_ method, register the Mobile Core and the Experience Platform extensions.
+In the Application file's `onCreate()` method, register the Mobile Core and the Experience Platform extensions.

 ```java
 public class ExperiencePlatformDemoApplication extends Application {